 At your first outpatient appointment, you will meet the surgeon, dietitian, and specialist nurse.
-They will examine you and discuss the laparoscopic gastric band, if surgery is a suitable option for you.
-It will also be possible to have a consultation with a psychologist during your outpatient visit.
-Following this initial assessment, your care and treatment plan will be discussed with the wider Multidisciplinary Team (MDT), which also includes an anaesthetist and endocrinologist.
+They will examine you and discuss the operation, if surgery is a suitable option for you.
+Following this initial assessment, your care and treatment plan will be discussed with the wider Multi-disciplinary Team (MDT), which also includes an anaesthetist and endocrinologist.